dylan-martin/alembic/digital_mockup.md

 ### Start Conversations

 The user can press the “conversation” tab to navigate to the conversation interface.
-This interface shows the user’s conversations with other users, order by recent messages.
+This interface shows the user’s conversations with other users, ordered by recent messages.
 The user can press the tab with the person’s name to begin chatting with that person.

 <img src="https://raw.githubusercontent.com/dylan-martin/college_connect/master/img/mu_convos.png" width="40%" height="40%"/>